amansinghnishad/DashPoint/server/README.md

-# Dashboard Server
+# DashPoint Server

-Backend API server for the MERN Dashboard application.
+Backend API server for the MERN DashPoint application, providing comprehensive backend services for the productivity dashboard.

 ## Features